agoeb/run-mqtt-server-in-docker/README.md

 # Running an MQTT with support for Websocket

-> In order to build, test and run an interactive webapp, that use MQTT
+> In order to build, test and run an interactive webapp, that use MQTT<br />
-> As a Software Enginer
+> As a Software Engineer<br />
 > I want to quickly get a running MQTT-broker with websockets support

 This repo provides the minimal config needed to quickly run an MQTT-broker assuming you have docker available on your local machine.

 ## Running an MQTT-server

-1. Clone this repo: `git@github.com:mcbeelen/run-mqtt-server-in-docker.git``
+1. Clone this repo: `git@github.com:mcbeelen/run-mqtt-server-in-docker.git`
 2. Run `docker-compose up`

 ## Local errors